dioptre/embercms/README.md

 ##Thanks

-* ...thanks to the many npm packages and source code used to help make this
+...thanks to the many npm packages and source code used to help make this!

 ## Legal